 Well, the name itself gives us a clue.
 UX revolves around the experience a user has when using a product.
 For example, how someone reacts when interacting with a website or mobile app.
 Yet, it does not only involve the product itself; other aspects must be considered.
 These include customer support, sites related to the product, its community, etc. There are many facets to UX design, such as usability, visual design, and accessibility.

-UX and UI are often interchangeable.
+UX and UI, or User Experience and User Interface, are often interchangeable.
 While they have connections, they don't refer to the same thing.
 UX design focuses on how to meet the users' needs.
 Also, it analyzes how competitors are tackling them by researching the target audience.
 Meanwhile, UI design focuses on the visual aspects of a product or its aesthetic.
 The User Interface is a website or app's general look and feel.
 UI focuses on features, buttons, and functions being intuitive.
 A good User Interface allows users to navigate instinctively.
 Also, it's about being visually appealing to the user.
 This appearance includes intuitive elements and a natural design.

 User Experience aims at retention.
 It focuses on the user's journey— i.e., visualization of their path to achieving a goal within the app.
 Successful User Experience design is simple and user-friendly.
 UX is about how the user feels about your app and how seamless the user flow is.
 Also, it follows up on how easy it is for users to achieve goals within the app.
 While UX design focuses on how a website or app works, UI design relies on how it looks.

 Some relevant metrics to monitor include engagement, usability, and retention.
 Also, it's essential to take care of adoption and conversions.
 Some critical KPIs are success rate, time-on-task, user error rate, and NPS.
 System Usability Scale (SUS) and Customer Satisfaction (CSAT) are also vital.
-If you want to learn more about UX metrics and KPIs, you can look at this article.
 You might be interested in tools to help you get and process pertinent data.
 There is a vast amount of tools that can help you, depending on the most critical data for your product.
 Google Analytics for user and website data and Google Optimize for A/B testing go well together.
-Also, Survey Monkey measures polls, while UserZoom tests usability.

 Let’s get to the heart of the matter.
 The reason why User Experience is so important is in its definition.
 A good User Experience revolves around fulfilling the users’ needs.
 So, it leads to better customer satisfaction and higher conversion and retention rates.
 The main goal of UX design is to create positive experiences for users.
 As a result, this will foster loyalty to your brand or product.